-Another set of NIDA statistics marks a 2-fold rise in overdose deaths nationwide.
+Another set of NIDA statistics marks a two-fold rise in overdose deaths nationwide.
 When breaking it down by drug type, opioids had the largest increase.
 While prescription drug overdose fatalities remain steady over the years, heroin deaths marked the biggest boost.
 On another note, the Foundation for a Drug-Free World explains that alcohol leads to more teen deaths than the combination of other drugs.

 Consider also that for all the teens who do speak openly about their drug use, there’s a shadow population that doesn’t.
 They may not feel safe or simply don’t want interviewers to pry into their lives.
 It’s also difficult to gauge how representative the sample of survey respondents may be.
 In short, if you’re the parent of a teen, don’t assume that a low statistical likelihood means your child is safe.

 Teen Drug Abuse Treatment